Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 I'll take it one step further.

-This is my third one, so I'm just kidding, ladies.
+I'm just kidding, ladies.

-I just love stereotypical humor now.
+I just love stereotypical humor.

-Um that's the only picture I see.
+That's the only picture I see.

 Carl, I like the way you're thinking on this.

-Now I'm moving out of the state of Tampa and I'll talk to you later, Rush.
+Now I'm moving out of the state of Tampa, and I'll talk to you later, Rush.

 All right.